xAGS1/VisionMultitool/README.md

 - Upload an image and detect objects using a **YOLOv8** model.
 - Start **live detection** using an IP camera (like your phone).
 - Fully integrated with **Ultralytics YOLOv8**.
-- ✅ **Trained on a custom dataset** with the following object classes:
+- ✅ **Trained on a custom dataset** with the following classes:
   - `cutter`, `dallah`, `nail clippers`, `sprinkler`, `terminal block`
+- 🧪 **Data augmentation** was applied during training to improve robustness.

 ### 3. Simple Image Classifier
 - Uses a custom lightweight **CNN model** for image classification.